kurta999/CustomKeyboard/README.md

 ## Building

 **Windows**
-1. Get the latest version of Visual Studio 2022, boost & wxWidgets.
-My default directories are;
+1. Get the latest version of Visual Studio 2022, vcpkg.
-- boost: C:\Program Files\boost\boost_1_83_0
-- wxWidgets: C:\wxWidgets-3.2.2
-- HIDAPI: C:\hidapi (*)

-Feel free to change, but don't forget to change them too in Visual Studio's project file.
+Install required vcpkg libraries: vckpkg install boost wxwidgets opencv sqlite3 lodepng hidapi

 (*) If you worry that this project contains keylogger due to HIDAPI, then copy the parts what you need from the source or just remove HIDAPI from depencies with CorsairHID and recompile everything.